Outer-Wilds-New-Horizons/new-horizons/README.md

 ### Props
 Lets you place items on the surface of the planet.

+For these there are currently two ways of setting them up: specify an asset bundle and path to load a custom asset you created, or specify the path to the item you want to copy from the game in the scene hierarchy.
+Use the [Unity Explorer](https://outerwildsmods.com/mods/unityexplorer) mod to find an object you want to copy onto your new body.
+Some objects work better than others for this.
+Good luck.
+Some pointers:
+- Use "Object Explorer" to search
+- Do not use the search functionality on Scene Explorer, it is really really slow.
+Use the "Object Search" tab instead.
+- Generally you can find planets by writing their name with no spaces/punctuation followed by "_Body".

+The different things you can specify in the props section are:

 - "scatter" : (list) I'll just give an example.

 ```